Schahrjar/Neurodegeneration_meta-analysis/README.md

 ## 📜 Citation

 This tool is released prior to our manuscript submission.
-The work has been done under supervision of Dr Maryam Shoai and Prof John Hardy, at the Queen Square UCL Institute of Neurology.
+This work has been done under supervision of Dr Maryam Shoai and Prof John Hardy, at the UCL Queen Square Institute of Neurology.
 You may contact [Shahryar Alavi](https://schahrjar.github.io/) for permission.